Rio Tinto board could face pressure on Indigenous broken promise claim

 “The institutional shareholders are starting to get a greater whiff of the responsibilities of being a shareholder.
 In the past, they didn’t care.
 Those days are long gone,” he said.

-In the letter to Rio, Wilson said the group had explicitly asked Thompson to clarify who would be responsible for mending the relationship, following the destruction of the shelters to extend iron ore mining, The Australian said.
+In the letter to Rio, acting PKKP Aboriginal Corp Chief Executive Grant Wilson said the group had explicitly asked Thompson to clarify who would be responsible for mending the relationship, following the destruction of the shelters to extend iron ore mining, The Australian said.

 “Mr Thompson was unequivocal in his response; Ivan Vella was nominated as having full board imprimatur for repairing the relationship from a Rio Tinto perspective.
 This responsibility was to have lasted from that meeting through to the conclusion of the repair,” the letter said.